Saatva Classic Mattress Review

 Responsiveness

-The Saatva Classic mattress is extremely responsive, meaning the mattress's comfort layers bounce back almost immediately after being compressed.
-This makes it easy to change sleeping positions and avoids any feeling of being stuck in place.
+The Saatva Classic mattress is extremely responsive.
+The mattress's upper layers bounce back almost immediately after being compressed.
+The mattress is also very bouncy, and overall, it feels easy to move around on.

 Pros